Policy last updated on 3 March 2023.

 Despite our best efforts, we recognize that we may not always get the balance between privacy and other considerations right.
 If you have comments or advice about how we might best achieve that balance please feel free to reach out to us at RefugeeLab@yorku.ca.

-The Refugee Law Lab website may include forms where we gather information provided voluntarily by website visitors for various purposes, such as signing up for our listserv or applying for jobs.
+Websites maintained by the Refugee Law Lab may include forms where we gather information provided voluntarily by website visitors for various purposes, such as signing up for our listserv or applying for jobs.
 When such information is sought, we will endeavor to outline why we are gathering the information that we ask for and set out what we will do with the information.

 The Refugee Law Lab’s collection, use, and retention of personal data is governed by Ontario’s Freedom of Information and Protection of Privacy Act.
 Under the FIPPA, individuals have the right to access personal information collected about them, and to correct that personal information where there might be errors or omissions.
 Individuals in Ontario also have the right to lodge a complaint with the Information and Privacy Commissioner of Ontario.